jimeh/stub.sh/README.md

 ## Usage

-Put `stub.sh` in your project, source it into your tests.
+Put `stub.sh` in your project, and source it into your tests.
 For detailed examples, why not have a look at the [tests][] for stub.sh itself?

 [tests]: https://github.com/jimeh/stub.sh/tree/master/test